AutomaApp/documentation/docs/blocks/new-window.md

 ## Incognito Window

 Set the new window as an incognito window.
 To use this option, you must enable the "Allow in Incognito" for the Automa extension.

+You can find this option by going to `chrome://extensions` => find Automa => scroll down

 ![Allow in incognito](https://res.cloudinary.com/chat-story/image/upload/v1642331154/automa/chrome_OXTZ3YmUTg_x8cq9g.png)